SpaceX aborts second launch attempt in two days for Falcon 9 rocket

 SpaceX aborted a second launch attempt Monday evening for a Falcon 9 rocket carrying Intelsat 35e, a commercial communications satellite.
 The launch was shut down by SpaceX's computers with less than 10 seconds to liftoff.

-In a tweet, SpaceX said it was standing down for the day due to a violation of abort criteria, adding that the payload was in good health.
+Immediately after, SpaceX said in a tweet it was standing down for the day due to a violation of abort criteria, adding that the payload was in good health.
 It said the next launch opportunity will be on July 4.

 SpaceX tweet: Standing down today due to a violation of abort criteria, vehicle/payload in good health, next launch opportunity tomorrow, July 4th!